HackSandbox/hacksandbox-identity-service/README.md

-# hacksandbox_identity_service
+# HackSandbox Identity Service Platform
-HackSandbox Identity Service
+HackSandbox identity service.
+Used by HackSandbox to authenticate users.